diorshelton/Celebrity-Dating-Quiz/README.md

 ## Description

-_Celebrity Dating Quiz asks the user a few general questions and pairs them with a male celebrity that is their "perfect match" based on their answers._
+_Celebrity Dating Quiz asks the user a few general questions and pairs them with a celebrity that is their "perfect match" based on their answers._

 ## Known Bugs